michaelclement/django-election/README.md

-# django-election
+# Django Election
-A little Django web app meant to facilitate elections for ACM and other small groups.
+A little Django web app based on the stock Django polls example.
+It's meant to facilitate small group elections or other polling scenarios.
 Security isn't really a concern.

 Voting is enabled through the use of one-time tokens.
 Admins create tokens in the backend and then distribute them to voters.
 Each voter can vote one time using a unique token.